VectorInstitute/FL4Health/examples/fedpca_examples/perform_pca/README.md

 * `full_svd`: determines whether full SVD or reduced SVD is performed by each client.
 * `rank_estimation`: an estimation of the rank of the data matrix.
 This is only used if `low_rank` is set to True.
 * `center_data`: if set to True, the mean of data will be subtracted from all data points before local PCA is performed.
 * `num_components`: by default, after merging is completed, each client will use the merged principal components to compute the reconstruction error on its validation set.
-This parameter specify the number of principal components that are used in this evaluation process.
+This parameter specifies the number of principal components that are used in this evaluation process.

 ## Starting Clients

-Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the two clients.
+Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the four clients.
 This is done by simply running (remembering to activate your environment)
 ```
-python -m examples.fedpca_examples.perform_pca.client --dataset_path /path/to/data --model_save_path /path/to/save/model
+python -m examples.fedpca_examples.perform_pca.client --dataset_path /path/to/data --components_save_path /path/to/save/components
 ```
 **NOTE**: